Amazon basin: Mammals

+White-tailed deer, Amazon river dolphin, and the Amazonian manatee.

 Birds

 About 1,500 bird species inhabit the Amazon basin.
 The biodiversity of the Amazon and the sheer number of diverse bird species is given by the number of different bird families that reside in these humid forests.
 An example of such would be the cotinga family, to which the Guianan cock-of-the-rock belong.
 Birds such as toucans, and hummingbirds are also found here.
 Macaws are famous for duck gathering by the hundreds along the clay cliffs of the Amazon River.
 In the western Amazon hundreds of macaws and other parrots descend to exposed river banks to consume clay on an almost daily basis, the exception being rainy days.

 Reptiles

 The green anaconda inhabits the shallow waters of the Amazon and the emerald tree boa and boa constrictor live in the Amazonian tree tops.

 Many reptile species are illegally collected and exported for the international pet trade.
 Live animals are the fourth largest commodity in the smuggling industry after drugs, diamonds and weapons.